csci104/site/labs/lab8-hashtables/index.md

 Recall that a map is a data structure used mostly for fast look ups or searching data.
 It stores data in the form of key, value pairs, where every key is unique.
 Each key maps to a value, hence the name "map."

 The look up speed and ordering of map elements depends on the data structure we use to implement our map.
-In previous labs, we reviewed AVL Trees, an implementation of a balanced BST.
-This lab will go over hashtables and explore how it can be used to implement a map.
+Generally, we've learned in past lectures that lookup is an O(logn) function, assuming we use a tree structure to organize the underlying data.
+But what if we wanted this lookup operation to be faster?
+Is there an underlying data structure that could allow for constant time access?

 ### 2 - Let's Talk About Hash Tables